cakephp/docs/en/core-libraries/logging.rst

     Trying to use Application or plugin loggers in core.php will cause issues, as application paths are not yet configured.

-    In debug mode missing directories will now be automatically created to avoid unnecessary errors thrown when using the FileEngine.
+    Also new in 2.4: In debug mode missing directories will now be automatically created to avoid unnecessary errors thrown when using the FileEngine.

 Error and Exception logging